zencart/documentation/content/user/security/security_recommendations.md

 /YOURADMIN/includes/configure.php
 ```

-If you're not clear on what `YOURADMIN` means, please [read this](/user/first_steps/basic_terms/).
+(`YOURADMIN` is the name of your Admin directory.
+[Read this](/user/first_steps/basic_terms/) for important clarification).

-Quite often setting permissions on a file to read only via FTP will not work.
-Even if the permission looks like it was set to read only, it really may not have been.
-You must verify the correct setting by entering the store and seeing if there is a warning message on the top of the screen.
+Quite often setting permissions on a file to read only via FTP will not work, and even if the permission looks like it was set to read only after first changing it via FTP, it really may not have been.

+Verify the correct setting by entering the store and seeing if there is a warning message on the top of the screen.
 "Warning: I am able to write to the configuration file:..."
-In this case you will need to use the "File Manager" supplied with your webhosting account.
+In this case you will need to use the "File Manager" supplied with your webhosting account to make the permissions change.
+Contact your hosting company for assistance.

 If you're using a Windows server using IIS, simply set the file as _Read-Only_ for _Everyone_.

 ### 5\.
 Delete any unused _Admin_ accounts

-v1.3.x or older:
-Admin > Tools > Admin Settings
-v1.5.0 or newer:
-Admin > Admin Access > Admin Users
+Go to: Admin > Admin Access > Admin Users

-In your admin Users screen, check for any unused Admin accounts, and delete them.
+In your admin Users screen, check for any unused/unrecognized Admin accounts, and delete them.
 Especially the Demo account, if it exists.

 ### 6\.
 Admin Password Security